carrotdata/carrot-cache/README.md

 - **Rolling Restart** in Cluster Mode (Add-On TBI)
 - **Fast Scale Up/Down** in Cluster Mode (Add-On TBI)

+## Download

+You can download ```Carrot Cache``` Jar - file with dependencies from the latest [Releases](https://github.com/carrotdata/carrot-cache/releases) page.
+Supported platforms:
+- MacOS Sonoma (x86_64, aarch64)
+- Linux (amd64, aarch64, glibc 2.31+)

+If your platform is not supported you can build binaries from the source code.

 ## Building Prerequisites

 - Java 11+